FinchMoscow/AnimatedBar/README.md

     android:layout_height="wrap_content" />
 ```

 Set items via the `items` property.
-For example, here we generate and set a list of 5 items:
+For example, here we generate and a list of 5 items:
 ```kotlin
 val animatedBarItems: List<AnimatedBarItem> = (1..5).map {
             AnimatedBarItem.Basic(